 Medium gear ratio reel | 6.1:1 thru 6.4:1

 These bass fishing reels are highly well-liked by bass anglers since they work well with a variety of approaches and presentations.
-Whether you’re using a squarebill to plow through unpleasant cover during
+Whether you’re using a square bill to plow through unpleasant cover during

 Fall fishing with spinnerbaits on shallow flats

 When utilizing anything that causes a reflex strike, I prefer a 6.4:1 reel.
-I can fish the bait more quickly because to the increased speed, which makes the most aggressive fish respond.
+I can fish the bait more quickly because of the increased speed, which makes the most aggressive fish respond.
 On the other hand, while using crankbaits that range in length from 8 to 14 feet, I’ll choose a 6.1:1 reel.
 While still keeping enough speed to provoke a reaction strike and giving me more torque, the slight decrease in speed keeps them in the strike zone for a longer period of time.

 crankbaits with a medium depth